jljacko/AnaGame/README.md

 * AnagameCompiler: Functional DLL that's going to be superceeded by an Extension DLL
 * AnafaceSupport: Functional DLL that's intended to manage possible UI styling attributes, supporting CSS attributes as well as Anaface attributes

+## Before Execution

+Copy the Resources Folder into the Debug/Release folder (depending on your compile mode).
+AnaGame expects the "Resources" folder (and its contents) to be in the same folder as the exe and dll files.